kiwiyou/namul/README.md

 ## Hello World

-A *format string* is a statement that prints formatted text.
+A *format string* is an expression that prints formatted text.
 ```namul
 `Hello, World!`;
 ```